 There are two types of X-ray FPDs: indirect conversion flat panel detectors and direct conversion flat panel detectors.

 In the indirect method, the scintillator is laid flat and the emission is detected by a PD (photodiode).
-It does not use a power supply.
+It does not use a high-voltage power supply.

 Matsusada Precision handles power supplies for applying high voltages to amorphous selenium films.